ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/UPLOADS.md

 If the count for uploads for any project is higher in this spreadsheet, the site will use that number instead.
 This is possible because the spreadsheets are made by many people and may not be regularly updated.
 The summary page gets updated weekly from the xml files made from the workflow_decider.pl

 ## Visuals Created
 There are many visuals that are included on this page and a majority of them are made through the d3.js library.
-D3(Data Driven Douments) is a javascript tool that makes great visuals.
+D3(Data Driven Documents) is a javascript tool that makes great visuals.
 You can look at examples here http://d3js.org/ .
 The two charts are made from csv files that look like this:

     quarter,Heidelberg,Cambridge,Toronto,Barcelona,Singapore,Tokyo,Hinxton,Seoul,Kalyani,Brisbane,Beijing,TCGA-US
     Tue Jul 29 '14 - 13:03,720.000,178.000,154.000,198.000,12.000,529.000,398.000,20.000,26.000,0.000000,25.000000,1874